turingschool/curriculum-site/module2/lessons/js_intro_to_dom_manipulation.md

 <section id="try-it" class="call-to-action">
 ### Try It Together

 Let's add an eventListener to our Report Card codepen.
-We still want to change the student name, school name, and grade, but we want to do so only when the user takes an action.
+We still want to change the student name and grade, but we want to do so only when the user takes an action.
 Let's say we want to change that data if a user clicks on the "Report Card" title

 - We'll use `document.querySelector()` to grab the "Report Card" `<h1>` and save it to a variable
 - Now we can add an eventListener to that `<h1>` title.
   - We want the eventListener to listen for a "click" event that happens on that title element.
   - When the "click" happens on the title element, we want to invoke a function that does all the things we want to do.
-Let's call that function `editReportCard()`.
+Let's call that function `editReportCard`.
-- You've already written the code to change the student name, school name, and grade.
-Now we can move this code into the `changePageContent()` function that is being invoked by the eventListener.
+- You've already written the code to change the student name and grade.
+Now we can move this code into the `editReportCard` function that is being invoked by the eventListener.

 Consider:
 - Why don't we use `()` to invoke the function within the eventListener?
 What happens if we do?